Add a twist to a dinner party

 ›› 2-hour class: instruction, supplies and tools

-›› Make 3–4 different rustic pasta shapes by hand.*
+›› Learn 3–4 different rustic pasta shapes by hand

-›› 3 sauce recipes to take home to pair with
+›› 3 sauce recipes to complement the pastas

-›› Light local, seasonal snacks and wine while we work
+›› Light seasonal snacks and wine while we work

-›› Add on: A sauce and salad (or other seasonal vegetable) to enjoy with your handmade pasta.
-(Add $60)
+›› Add on: A sauce and salad to enjoy with your handmade pasta.
+(Add $65)

-›› A large table or counter space to accommodate six (6) 18 x 21 wooden boards (Accommodations can be made if space is an issue)
+›› A large table or counter space to accommodate six 18 x 21 wooden boards (Accommodations can be made if space is an issue)

 ›› Access to water

-›› Access to kitchen if for cooking pasta if you decide to make a meal of it
+›› Access to kitchen for cooking the pasta if you want to make a meal of it

 ›› Apron, if desired